-The "Classic" mode allows using the original configuration of the Minimoog.
-Some additional features: the oscillator 2 can be synchronized to the oscillator 1, the oscillator 2 can be disconnected to the keyboard following circuit, poly/mono/unison switches have also been added.
+The "Classic" mode uses the original configuration of the Minimoog.
+Some additional features: oscillator 2 can be synchronized to the oscillator1, oscillator 2 can be disconnected to the keyboard following circuit, and poly/mono/unison switches have also been added.